aita-lab/awesome-multimodal-fusion-emotion-recognition/README.md

 # **Awesome Multi-modal Fusion in Speech Emotion Recognition**

-> Welcome to the **Awesome Multi-modal Fusion in Speech Emotion Recognition** GitHub repository, the official companion to our survey paper: *"Multi-Modal Fusion in Speech Emotion Recognition: A Comprehensive Review of Methods and Technologies."*
+<i> Welcome to the **Awesome Multi-modal Fusion in Speech Emotion Recognition** GitHub repository, the official companion to our survey paper: **"Multi-Modal Fusion in Speech Emotion Recognition: A Comprehensive Review of Methods and Technologies."** </i>

 ---